tamororenaldallen-sudo/LiveDemoTest1/README.md

-# Client Contact & Website Launch Support
+# Contact Database & Website Launch Support

-Executive assistant workspace for tracking the contact database cleanup and the website launch handoff — kept in GitHub so progress, decisions, and file versions are never lost in email threads.
+Workspace for tracking the contact database cleanup and the website launch handoff.
+I kept in GitHub so progress, decisions, and file versions are never lost in email threads.

 ## What lives here